The CX Express: A 5-Minute Journey To Better Customer Experiences -

 This is where you can help your customers.
 By acknowledging the issues they‘re facing, you’re more likely to think of ways to address them.
-And you might not have a choice either – according to Seth Sigman, analyst at Credit Suisse:
+And you might not have a choice either – according to Seth Sigman, an analyst at Credit Suisse:

 "We see this unfortunate period accelerating structural changes in consumer shopping, possibly by five years.”

-So, if you can, start by:
+So, if you can start by: